louiz/biboumi/doc/biboumi.1.rst

 To see the list of possible options to configure, refer to `Botan’s TLS documentation <https://botan.randombit.net/manual/tls.html#tls-policies>`_.
+In addition to these Botan options, biboumi implements a few custom options listed hereafter:
+- verify_certificate: if this value is set to false, biboumi will not check the certificate validity at all.
+The default value is true.

 By default, biboumi provides a few policy files, to work around some issues found with a few well-known IRC servers.